 - There are many historic sites within an easy walk.
 To walk from Independence Square to Franklin Court to the Betsy Ross House directly would take less than 20 minutes, even with young children.
 One word to the wise, as with most historic sites, strollers are difficult to maneuver, assuming they are permitted at all.

 - The “National Park” does not feel like a national park because it is intermixed with the modern city.
 It is easy to balance the history with contemporary amenities and age-appropriate restaurants.
 That said, the cobblestone walkways, historic buildings and random costumed re-enactors make it easy for kids to envision how life was actually was like in the 1700s.

 - This City takes great pride in its history and its citizens are very knowledgeable.
 Talking to docents, historical re-enactors, local merchants and business-people alike, it is clear that they are aware and proud of the historical offerings of this City and welcome tourists to ask questions and become vested with the spirit of the City.

-- Better utilized the audio tour options of the historic sites by calling 267.519.4295; see more information online.
+- Better utilize the audio tour options of the historic sites by calling 267-519-4295

-- Paid heed to parking suggestions on the various historic sites’ websites.
+- Pay attention to parking suggestions on the various historic sites’ websites.
 There is some on-street parking but we found that our credit card was not accepted nor did we have the city-specific smart card to add money at the parking kiosk.
 The locals warned that the City is quick to tow, especially cars with out-of-town license plates, when the owners are likely to need them and will retrieve them quickly from the pound.